YaleMenus/yaledining/README.md

 pip3 install yaledining
 ```

-Then, to use these functions, you must import the `tbapy` module:
+Then, to use these functions, you must import the module:

 ```py
 import yaledining